Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 ---
 layout: post
-title: Database Updates and Migrations with Entity Framework
+title: How to Update Your Database Structure in Entity Framework
 published: true
 image_url: /images/400-300px/Artur-Rydzewski-400-300.png
-excerpt: You can update your database with Code First Migrations.
-description: You can update your database with Code First Migrations.
+excerpt: >-
+  There is a range of database initializers you can use in different stages of the development process.
+For a production database, Migrations allow you change your database structure without loss of data.
+description: >-
+  There is a range of database initializers you can use in different stages of the development process.
+For a production database, Migrations allow you change your database structure without loss of data.
 ---

-Entity Framework (EF) allows you to abstract away interactions with you database.
-But how do you update your database when your entities change?
-EF has two ways you can manage changes to your schema:

- 1. Drop and recreate your database
- 2. Use migrations
+**Note**: In this post I cover how to use database initializers with Entity Framework 6.x in a ASP.NET project.
+Entity Framework Core doesn't include database initializer classes.

+Using Code First with Entity Framework, EF will create a database for you based on your domain models.
+But how do you control when and how the database will be created, and how the structure is updated?

+Entity Framework 6.x includes a range of database initializers that specify how and when EF should generate a new database.
+These database initializers are intended to be used in different stages of the development process.
+By default, Entity Framework will create a database **only if one does not already exist** using the `CreateDatabaseIfNotExists` class.
+However, during development Entity Framework can be configured to drop and recreate the database every time there's a schema change.

 ## Drop and Recreate Your Database

-You can configure Entity Framework to drop and recreate your database every time there is a change to your schema, or just literally every time your application runs.
+During the development process, the domain models will be changing often.
+You can configure Entity Framework to delete (drop) and recreate your database every time there is a change to your schema.

-You can also write your own `Seed` method that EF will automatically call after recreating the database to populate it with data.

 To do this, you need to create an initializer class in the same folder as your `DbContext` class.
 The class needs to inherit from `DropCreateDatabaseIfModelChanges`.
 ```csharp